List of Duck Dodgers characters: Black Eel

-The Black Eel is a villain in an atmospheric diving suit.
+The Black Eel is a villain in an atmospheric diving suit with a tube connected to something that traveled with him offscreen.
 He first appeared when Agent Roboto formed the Legion of Duck Doom.
 He is a Seaman villain who was filled in about Duck Dodgers by the other villains.
 He later attends the Martian Queen's wedding with Seaman (a parody of Aquaman).
 Both of them ended up being enemies again when the truce between Earth and Mars was over.
 Black Eel is a parody of Black Manta.
 He was voiced by Jim Cummings.

 Magnificent Rogue

 The Magnificent Rogue is a handsome, rich, long-haired, muscular and suave villain who is a celebrity.
 He plotted to flood the Earth by moving the Moon close to Earth, but was thwarted and escaped.
 He was voiced by Tim Curry.

 Victor Von Boogieman

 Victor Von Boogieman is a villain from the disco planet Groovica.
 He teamed with Martian Commander X-2 and the Martian Queen to steal the galaxy's supply of diamonds.
 He was defeated by Duck Dodgers, Cadet, and Paprika Solo.
 He was voiced by Jeff Bennett.